 Both questions are necessary to ask yourself before making an investment decision on Meadows.

-So, is it time to buy, sell, or hold?
+Is it time to buy, sell, or hold?

 This morning, I was talking to Nate about this exact question.
 For starters, if you bought Meadows cards in the past and still have them, it’s never a bad idea to take profit if it’s there.
 Deciding if you should sell or hold all has to do with what you bought at.